-Currently, I’m a postdoctoral fellow at Georgia Tech, with visiting positions at the Santa Fe Institute and the London School of Economics.
-In August 2026, I’ll join the University of Delaware as a tenure-track Assistant Professor in the Department of Mathematical Sciences.
+I am a tenure-track Assistant Professor in the Department of Mathematical Sciences at the University of Delaware.
+I also have visiting positions at the Santa Fe Institute and the Department of Mathematics at the London School of Economics.
 My CV has more details on my education and experience.

 Education